 We headed out the next day for the spectacular drive along the coast.
 If you do a California road trip, plan to make a lot of stops - the views are breathtaking!
 We drove along Big Sur and stopped for appetizers and a glass of wine at Nepenthe where the views, again, are unbelievable.

 My older daughter spotted a whale spout and had quite a crowd gathered waiting for the next spotting.
 We saw it about five times.
-I still want to see a whale up close, but that was the next best thing!
+That was our first time seeing whales.

 Before heading to the Monterey Marriott, we made a quick detour to see Carmel by the Sea.
-Now I have another place on my list for next time.
-Such a fun area!
+Now I have another place on my list for next time!

 Our main reason for visiting Monterey was the Monterey Bay Aquarium.
-It was on the list of musts my oldest daughter wanted to see and was well worth the visit!
-You won't believe the jellies there!
-By the way, watch for seals on the rocks when you are near the water in Monterey.
-So cool!
+It was on the list of musts for my older daughter and was well worth the visit!
+The jellies were amazing!
+Watch for seals on the rocks near the water.
+That's not something we get to see in Florida!

 Next on our agenda was the 17-mile drive.
 My husband also wanted to see Pebble Beach Golf Course.
 Correction: He really wanted to play Pebble Beach, but that was not on the schedule for this trip!
 Again, the views were unbelievable.